pursuit-curriculum/unit-dsa/sorting-algorithms-merge/lesson-notes/README.md

 };
 ```

 Divide and conquer is a technique where one breaks the problem down (divides) into the smallest pieces possible.
-Then, one solves the problem by conquering each small problem and then finally, combining the solutions.
+Then, one solves the problem by conquering each small problem and then, finally, combining the solutions.

-Have we seen any divide and conquer strategies with the algorithms we have been practicing so far?
+Have we seen any divide-and-conquer strategies with the algorithms we have been practicing so far?

 ## Merge Sort

-Merge sort follows the divide and conquer paradigm closely.
+Merge sort follows the divide-and-conquer paradigm closely.

 ### Conquer